Home>Fixed Deposit>Types Of FD

 These deposits are called corporate fixed deposits since corporates offer them.
 The deposits usually carry a higher interest rate than bank or post office deposit schemes.

-However, they are riskier since your deposit might default if the company fails to repay the deposit on time.
+However, they are riskier since your deposit might default if the company fails to repay it on time.

 Types of fixed deposits for NRIs

-While resident Indians can open a fixed deposit account, Non-Resident Indians (NRIs) are also allowed to open an account with an Indian bank.
+While resident Indians can open a fixed deposit account, Non-Resident Indians (NRIs) can also open an account with an Indian bank.

 Such deposits are beneficial for NRIs if they want to save in India.
 Moreover, the tax-saving deposits also allow NRIs to lower their tax liability on their income in India.